dask/dask/docs/source/dataframe-best-practices.rst

    df2 = dd.read_parquet('path/to/my-results/', engine='pyarrow')

-See :ref:`dataframe.parquet` for more on Dask Dataframe and Parquet.
+See :ref:`dataframe.parquet` for more details.